Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: Fermi GRB Sample and Redshift Estimation

 \subsection{Sample selection}

 Since the launch of the \emph{Fermi} satellite on 2008 June, 3671 GRBs have been detected up to 2023 December 15.
 We select 553 sGRBs with durations $T_{90}<2$ s in the observer frame.
 For each sGRB, we download the 64 ms peak photon flux $P$ (in units of $\mathrm{photons\,cm^{-2}\,s^{-1}}$) in the 10--1000 keV energy band and the spectral parameters (including the low- and high-energy photon indices $\alpha$ and $\beta$, and the observed peak energy $E_p$) from the online \emph{Fermi}/GBM burst catalog \citep{2014ApJS..211...12G,2014ApJS..211...13V,2016ApJS..223...28N,2020ApJ...893...46V}.\footnote{ \url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}} Figure~\ref{fig:Sdis} shows the peak-flux distribution of all the 553 sGRBs, ranging from 1.91 to 3198.53 $\mathrm{photons\,cm^{-2}\,s^{-1}}$.

-In practice, not all faint GRBs with peak flux slightly above the \emph{Fermi}/GBM threshold are successfully triggered.
-As shown in Figure~\ref{fig:Sdis}, because of incomplete sampling of faint bursts, the peak-flux distribution obviously deviates from an ideal power law at the low end.
-To avoid complications arising from a detailed treatment of the \emph{Fermi}/GBM trigger, we focus on a sample of 512 sGRBs with peak flux $P\approx4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$ and above.
-Indeed, above the flux limit ($P_{\rm lim}=4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$), the instrumental selection effect on incomplete sampling is negligible (see Figure~\ref{fig:Sdis}).
-Thus, we assume that the trigger efficiency of bursts with $P\geq P_{\rm lim}$ is 100\%.
+The \emph{Fermi}/GBM trigger mechanism is complex, and its sensitivity to GRBs is difficult to parametrize precisely.
+In practice, not all faint GRBs with peak fluxes slightly above the \emph{Fermi}/GBM detection threshold are successfully triggered.
+As shown in Figure~\ref{fig:Sdis}, the peak-flux distribution deviates notably from an ideal power law at the lower end due to incomplete sampling of faint bursts.
+To address this, we fit the peak-flux distribution with a simple power law and find that bursts with peak fluxes greater than 4.1 $\mathrm{photons\,cm^{-2}\,s^{-1}}$ are well described by a power-law distribution.
+To avoid complications arising from a detailed treatment of the \emph{Fermi}/GBM trigger, we focus on a sample of 512 sGRBs with peak fluxes of $P\geq4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$.
+Indeed, above the flux limit ($P_{\rm lim}=4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$), the instrumental selection effects leading to incomplete sampling are negligible (see Figure~\ref{fig:Sdis}).
+Thus, we assume that the trigger efficiency for bursts with $P\geq P_{\rm lim}$ is 100\%.